Tag Archive for: Medicine

 Important Information

-• Written confirmation of your appointment (sent by email) is required to enter the library.
-This, along with your student ID andyour travel exemption certificate, will serve as proof of your reason for visiting.
+• Written confirmation of your appointment (sent by email) is required to enter the university library.
+This, along with your student ID andyour travel exemption certificate, will serve as proof of the necessity of your visit.

-• Any student who needs to come to campus for one of the reasons listed above must bring a completedtravel authorization form (reason 1) and present their student ID to verify their status in the event of a check.
+• Any student who must come to campus for one of the reasons listed above must present a completedtravel authorization form (reason 1) and carry their student ID card to verify their student status in case of a check.

-PASS and LAS students: In this article, you’ll find a message from Dean Mondain regarding available spots in DFGSM2 (second year of medical school) for the upcoming academic year.
-You’ll also find an update on available spots in midwifery.
+PASS and LAS students: In this article, you’ll find a message from Dean Mondain regarding the available spots in DFGSM2 (second year of medical school) for the upcoming academic year.
+You’ll also find an update on the available spots in midwifery.

 An Update on Places in Maieutics